Saint Valentine’s Day Massacre and The Plea

 Day three of the trip has been so eventful that I’ve split my coverage into two posts.
 This being part I with pictures at the bottom… Logged lots of miles, saw incredible scenery, crazy wood art, a gray whale, feasted on food made with heart and soul and met lots of friendly folks!
 The highway scenery was spectacular as all signs of city busyness fell behind me in Eugene and the temperature rose to 30 degrees.
 Reminds me a bit of going to Kelowna actually.

-After a light continental breakfast at the hotel I was famished by lunch time.
+After a light continental breakfast at the hotel, I was famished by lunchtime.
 Didn’t want any boring, processed chain restaurant food when I happened across a highway sign “Heaven on Earth”.
 Well, how could I resist that?
-It is is literally little spot of heaven on earth in the middle of nowhere off Exit 86 I-5 in Oregon (there’s no town name)!
+It is literally little spot of heaven on earth in the middle of nowhere off Exit 86 I-5 in Oregon (there’s no town name)!
 Continue reading

 Can It Get Any Slower Getting To Eugene, Oregon?